I said it. So what? Gonna punch me now? Hint: if you don’t own a vagina, this post is not for you.

 It saves money

 I paid 14$ for my first cup.
-I am replacing it now so I can make a video about it without using the one that has, you know, actually been inside me.
+I am replaced over a year later.
 14$ for 15 months of period supplies?!
 UH… DUH!
 Chances are you know what the Pink Tax is (Pure bullshit).
 But since dudes don’t shed the lining of a major organ every month, we are just plain overcharged for something we NEED.
 This is where a cup is the perfect middle finger to all that noise.
 13-30$ vs. 180-300$/ year.
 SCREW YOU PATRIARCHY!
 I’m not PMSing I swear.